D3: Deep Deconvolution Deblurring for Natural Images: Experiments

-\textbf{Comparison on simulated blur:} We generated a synthetic mild blur dataset following the \cite{polyblur}.
-Random Gaussian kernels of varying shapes, orientations ) (i.e. $\sigma_1, \sigma_2 \in U[0.175, 3]$ and rotation angle $\theta \in U[0, \pi]$) and sizes $11 \times 11, 15 \times 15, 19 \times 19, 23 \times 23, 27 \times 27$ were generated.
-Each set of kernels, varying in size, was applied to the set of 100 sharp images from the DIV2K validation dataset \cite{Timofte_2018_CVPR_Workshops}.
+\textbf{Deblur performance comparison:} We generated a synthetic blur dataset following the \cite{polyblur}.
+Random Gaussian kernels of varying shapes, orientations (i.e. $\sigma_1, \sigma_2 \in U[0.175, 3]$ and rotation angle $\theta \in U[0, \pi]$) and sizes $11 \times 11, 15 \times 15, 19 \times 19, 23 \times 23, 27 \times 27$ were generated.
+Each set of kernels, varying in size, was applied to the set of 100 sharp images from the DIV2K validation dataset \cite{Timofte_2018_CVPR_Workshops}, resulting in 500 test images.
 To have a little deviation from the Gaussian distribution, a small amount of multiplicative noise was introduced to the random Gaussian kernels.
-We compared the NSD-DIL model to the above-mentioned SotA works using the simulated blur dataset.
+We compared the $D^3$ model to the above-mentioned SotA works using the simulated blur dataset.
 To assess the ability to restore the finer details during the deblurring process, we employ PSNR and SSIM for qualitative and quantitative similarity with the corresponding sharp images.
 The results were tabulated and presented in Table \ref{tab:comparison}.
-The qualitative results were provided in Fig. \ref{fig:visual-deblur}.\\ Despite being very lightweight, the proposed NSD-DIL demonstrated its effectiveness significantly with standard metrics.
+The qualitative results were provided in Fig. \ref{fig:visual-deblur}.\\ Despite being very lightweight, the proposed $D^3$ demonstrated its effectiveness significantly with standard metrics.
 The compared SotA methods need supervised learning from images for $K$ estimation and/or deblurring model learning.
-Thus requires more memory, and time resources at least by order of 100 in parameters and inference time respectively compared to the proposed NSD-DIL.\\ \textbf{Evaluation on real data}: Further, we provide the qualitative comparison of deblurring performance on real captured blurred images provided in Fig. \ref{fig:realresult}.
-The qualitative results given in Fig. \ref{fig:visual-deblur} and Fig. \ref{fig:realresult} illustrate that the proposed model did not produce artifacts in the generated deblurred output images, unlike the compeer, zero-shot non-DL SotA works like \cite{nsm}, \cite{PIBKE}.
-Besides, the proposed NSD-DIL method demonstrates its generalizability by generating sharp images with good dynamic range, without any knowledge of the corresponding blur kernel, has no strict limitations on the blur kernel estimation, and is not restrictive to synthetic kernels in our training dataset.
+Thus requires more memory, and time resources at least by order of 100 in parameters and inference time respectively compared to the proposed $D^3$.\\ \textbf{Evaluation on real data}: Further, we provide the qualitative comparison of deblurring performance on real captured blurry images provided in Fig. \ref{fig:realresult} and Fig.\ref{fig:real2}.
+The qualitative results given in Fig. \ref{fig:visual-deblur}, Fig. \ref{fig:realresult} and Fig.\ref{fig:real2} illustrate that the proposed model did not produce artifacts in the generated deblurred output images, unlike the compeer, zero-shot non-DL SotA works like \cite{nsm}, \cite{PIBKE}.
+Besides, the proposed $D^3$ method demonstrates its generalizability by generating sharp images with good dynamic range, without any knowledge of the corresponding blur kernel, has no strict limitations on the blur kernel estimation, and is not restrictive to synthetic kernels in our training dataset.